wenhoujx/swiper/README.md

 ## Quick tutorial

-Invoke command `Swiper: Swiper` and start typing.
+Invoke command `Swiper: Swiper Search/Resume` and start typing.

 basic rules:

-n1.
-Search either literal string e.g. `abc` or javascript regex `/.../`.
+1. Search either literal string e.g. `abc` or javascript regex `/.../`.
 2. Search strings separated by space are AND-ed together. e.g. "a b" matched lines with "a" and "b" on the same line.
 3. Search string prefixed with `!` negates the search, "a !b" matches lines with "a" but not "b".
 Use regex `/\!/` if you want to match `"!"` literal string.
    Search string starts with `!` does not contribute to the border highlights.